Michael’s Project Portfolio

 Michael’s Bio, Strengths, & Career Goals:

-I seek technical roles where I can enjoy a variety of challenges and continue pursuing technical mastery of my craft.
-I can manage small technical teams, though I want to remain technical and would not want a managerial role.
+I seek technical roles where I can enjoy a variety of challenges, have an appropriate degree of autonomy, and continue pursuing technical mastery of my craft.
+I happy to communicate with customers and manage small technical teams, though I want my focus to remain technical as opposed to a managerial role.

 I do not have a preference on company size.
-I’ve owned many small projects by myself and have also worked as part of small and large teams.
-Though in all cases I do best when allowed an appropriate degree of autonomy.
+I’ve owned many small projects and have also worked as part of small and large teams managed by others.

 On a personal level, I’m the guy who attends every lunch & learn & training type of event offered and I do whatever it takes to get to a job done right & on time.
-I can sit at a computer all day when necessary, but I have a talent for working with my hands as well.
-I always show up early or time, with a positive attitude, and a passion for what I do every day.
+When I have to balance priorities I will always quality over speed.
+Im equally happy sitting a computer all day as I am working with my hands.
+I always show up on time, with a positive attitude, and a passion for what I do every day.

 HP (Jan2016-Nov2018)

 HP Multi-Jet Fusion (MJF) 300/500 Series 3D Printer (the exact model pictured).
-The entirety of 2016-2018 was spent developing a variety of printer hardware including one of 10 major subsystems with a small team.
-I was fortunate to join the team at an early stage and stay until production release.
-This product was designed for Medium/High volume manufacturing, and I spent my time identifying problems and developing hardware solutions from idea to prototype through tooling & production.
-This includes dozens of injection molded plastics, lasercut & formed sheet metal frames, die cut seals, thermoformed cover parts, FFC & Discreete electric cables, and production MJF parts.
+I spend the entirety of 2016-2018 developing a variety of printer hardware including one of 10 major subsystems with a small team.
+I was fortunate to join the project at an early stage and stay until production release.
+This product was designed for Medium/High volume manufacturing, and I spent my time identifying/predicting problems and developing hardware solutions from idea to prototype through tooling & production.
+This includes dozens of injection molded plastics, lasercut & formed sheet metal frames, die cut seals, thermoformed cover parts, FFC & Discrete electric cables, and production MJF parts.

-I took advantage of the unique opportunity to work for a great company like HP by letting the management know I was always hungry for more exposure & for challenging problems.
-As a result I was able to work on some pretty interesting stuff and interact with multiple mechanical teams, testing technicians, and electrical & firmware engineers.
+I took advantage of the unique opportunity to work for a great company like HP by letting the management know I was always hungry for more exposure & challenging problems.
+As a result I was able to work on some pretty interesting stuff & interact with talented mechanical teams, testing technicians, and electrical/firmware engineers.
 I was also able to travel overseas two times to support the assembly line by troubleshooting, training, & developing work instructions.

-Simply by virtue of this being a new technology I can say that there are not many folks as well versed in the intricacies of MJF part design as myself.
 I took full advantage of MJF’s capabilities to design creative solutions to a variety of design problems.
-This included things like live hinges, breakaway features, very odd geometries, and I even figured out a clever way to sidestep our part numbering process by literally chaining together multi-part assemblies into “one-part”.
+This included things like live hinges, breakaway features, odd geometries, and I even figured out a clever way to sidestep our part numbering process by literally chaining together multi-part assemblies into “one-part”.
 Challenges included balancing the long term cost of injection molded plastics vs MJF, and designing for MJF’s specific manufacturability criteria.

 Since much of this technology is proprietary the best images I can share here are some generic MJF display parts and a few selections of subsystems I touched from the product manual.
 Some examples: